17 July 2013 | 46 Comments

-- Illustrated headers.
+- Illustrated headers and quotes.
 Custom illustrated headers are much more thematic and visually compelling than standard text images.
 They’ll take a lot more work, but they’re worth it.
 I always like TMG’s custom headers–see Dungeon Roll for a good example.

 - No step-by-step reward level graphic.
 I’ve changed my stance on this since Viticulture.
 More often than not, this image is completely redundant.
 Backers know what it means to get two copies of a game–they don’t need an image to explain that to them.
 If you really feel the need to do it, Mars Needs Mechanics has a very compelling reward level graphic.